ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 ### Submit the link to your file
 Once your 360Giving data is ready to be added to the 360Giving Data Registry, paste the link into the **Submit your data** section of the <a href="https://dataquality.threesixtygiving.org/" target="_blank">Data Quality Tool</a>.
 This is below the **Check your data** section which is for testing files prior to publishing and submitting.

-If the file contains valid 360Giving data and the domain hosting the link to the file is an authorised domain you will be able to click **Submit your data** which will open the data file submission form.
+If the file contains valid 360Giving data and the domain hosting the link to the file is an authorised domain, you will be able to click **Submit your data**, which will open the data file submission form.

-If the data is not valid the Data Quality Tool will instead provide feedback on the issues that need to be resolved before proceeding.
+If the data is not valid, the Data Quality Tool will instead provide feedback on the issues that need to be resolved before proceeding.

 ### Provide contact details
 You will be asked to provide your name and email address.